gogognome/assessment-fastapi/README.md

 ## Introduction

-This application was developed as an assessment of fastAPI.
+This application was developed as an assessment of FastAPI.

 ## Activating the virtual environment and installing dependencies

 This project uses [Poetry](https://python-poetry.org/) to handle the virtual environment.
-I assume you have installed `Poetry` at this point.
+It is assumed that `Poetry` has been installed at this point.

-First, install the dependencies:
+Install the dependencies in a virtual environment of the project:

     poetry install --no-root

-The remainder of the instruction assume the virtual environment created by Poetry has been activated.
+The remainder of the instructions assume the virtual environment created by Poetry has been activated.
-One way of doing that is this way:
+One way of doing this is like this:

     poetry shell